 How to get over anxiety after an affair

 Counseling is highly recommended for couples who stay together after an affair.
 If you are no longer with the cheating partner, seek private therapy to work through the insecurities and anxiety you have been left with.

-It is also a good idea to take up a new hobby, exercise, surround yourself with positive people, and continue looking forward and making new plans for your future.
+Other ways to combat anxiety caused by an affair is to take up a new hobby, exercise, surround yourself with positive people, and continue looking forward and making new plans for your future as one of the steps in overcoming infidelity by a partner.
 This will help you to look forward with a positive goal in mind.

 Can a relationship go back to normal after cheating?
 Well, that depends on several factors.
 How damaged was the relationship to begin with?
 How much work is the couple putting in getting the relationship back on track?

 For some, the anxiety after infidelity never goes away while other couples try to make it work, one day at a time.